WalterWoshid/AOP/README.md

+# This is a continuation of the original AOP PECL extension for PHP 8.1+

 # Introduction #

 AOP is a PECL extension that enables you to use Aspect Oriented Programming in PHP, without the need